-Since no soil samples were collected and analyzed as part of the generator installation project; any future projects to expand, alter, or remove the infrastructure associated with the generator will verify through soil sample analysis that the soil impacted by the future project is clean.
-Decisions on the disposition of any excavated soil will be made based on the results of sample analysis.
+Since no soil samples were collected and analyzed as part of the generator installation project; any future projects on site, including any to expand, alter, or remove the infrastructure associated with the generator will include analysis of the soil to be impacted by project activities prior to project approval.
+Decisions on soil disturbance activities and the disposition of any excavated soil will be made based on the results of sample analysis.
 The expanded LUC footprint has been incorporated into the GP, and the Environmental Flight will ensure that the new footprint becomes a part of the GP upgrade, as described in section 2.1.

-The 2004 inspection of the LUCs at SD043 found that administrative controls are adequately enforcing the restriction, so physical barriers (i.e., fences) are not needed.
-There is no evidence that any soil disturbances in the vicinity of the concrete pad and generator took place in 2004.
+The 2005 inspection of the LUCs at SD043 found that administrative controls are adequately enforcing the restriction, so physical barriers (i.e., fences) are not needed.
+There is no evidence that any soil disturbances in the vicinity of the concrete pad and generator took place in 2005.
+Photograph 2 in Appendix A shows the east side of the generator and pad south of Building 916, and photograph 3 shows the warning signs in relation to the west side of the controlled area at SD043.

-After the inspection, the Environmental Flight decided to place an additional sign in the southeast side of Building 916.
-The sign will be identical in appearance to the existing two signs and will ensure that base workers who approach the site from the east are aware of the presence of the LUC restrictions.
-The Flight has selected Shaw E&I to carry out this work, which should be complete in early 2005.
+The inspectors noted the improvements to the signs that were completed in early 2005 by Shaw E&I. This environmental contractor placed an additional sign on the southeast side of Building 916.
+The sign is identical in appearance to the existing two signs and ensures that base workers who approach the site from the east are aware of the presence of the LUC restrictions.
+Shaw E&I also attached one of the existing signs to a more durable post and used larger anchor bolts to secure the second sign to the outer concrete wall of the building.